 There shall be a President, Executive Vice President, and Administrative Vice President, and an Executive Staff consisting of a Chief of Staff, Director of Public Relations, Director of Information Technology, and Director of Academic and Student Affairs.

+Qualifications.

 To qualify for and hold an executive office, a person must meet the following requirements:

 Have a grade point average of no less than 2.5 cumulative.